hexaitos/theriodex/README.md

 - [ ] Add info what generation a Pokémon first appeared in
 - [ ] Maybe move language from query param to route (`?lang=de` => `/show/de/:id`)
 - [ ] Maybe a small game where you have to guess a Pokémon (`image-rendering: pixelated;` and scaling up might work?)
+- [ ] Maybe add berries?
+- [ ] Maybe add characteristic?
+- [ ] Add cries?

 # Acknowledgements
 I want to thank the folk behind [PokeAPI](https://github.com/PokeAPI/pokeapi) and [Veekun's Pokédex](https://github.com/veekun/pokedex) who are responsible for the data in this repository's database.
 Thanks also to [GGBotNet](https://www.ggbot.net/) for creating the fantastic pixel fonts I am using.

 A special thanks also to all my partners – who are way better at programming and database queries than I am – for helping me out a lot and answering my questions and giving helpful tips.
 I definitely would not have been able to get as far with this project if it hadn't been for them.
 Thanks 🩵